What is a Forward Market?

 How a Forward Market Works

 Forward markets create forward contracts.
-The forward contracts are meant to be used for speculative purposes, as well as hedging.
+The forward contracts are meant to be used for speculative purposes, as well as for hedging.
 Forward contracts are transacted between banks and banks to customers.

 The forward market offers both forward and futures contracts.
 The two differ in that forward contracts can be customized to the holder’s requests, whereas futures contracts tend to be standardized regarding maturity and order size.